hbctraining/variant_analysis/lessons/08_variant_filtering.md

 ---

-Now, we have successfuly filtered our raw VCF file to only include high-qulaity variant calls, we are ready to begin annotating our variants.
+Now that we have successfuly filtered our raw VCF file to only include high-quality variant calls, we are ready to begin annotating our variants.

 [Next lesson >>](09_variant_annotation.md)